SS River Burnett: Grounding

 In July 1955 River Burnett was carrying a cargo of 7,800 tons of coal from Callide, Queensland, bound for Port Melbourne.
-On the night of 17–18 July she was passing through The Rip of Port Phillip, Victoria in an ebb tide that was running to the southwest at about 5 kn.
+On the night of 17–18 July she was passing through The Rip of Port Phillip in an ebb tide that was running to the southwest at about 5 kn.

 The ship tended to swing to starboard, so her Master, Captain CL O'Toole, ordered his helmsman to turn her to starboard, and then hard a'starboard, to steady her.
 But she swung off course, so he ordered his helmsman to change course hard a'port.
 The ship then "gave a wild sheer south", so at about 0105 hrs O'Toole asked the engine room to check her steering gear.
 A few minutes later the ship hit Corsair Rock.
 The engine room reported that the steering gear was working correctly.

 After ten minutes the ship freed herself from the rock by running her engines full astern.
 A hole 15 by 7 ft was torn in her hull, and her crew found that water was rising in her number two hold.
 Her crew used her three pumps to stem the rise of water in her forward holds, and O'Toole tried to navigate her to a part of the shore where she could be safely beached.

 However, River Burnett slowly sank by her bow, and after about four and a half hours her bow struck the seabed about a mile off Point Davy, between Frankston and Mornington.
 Her bow lay in water about 50 ft deep, and she was also listing ten degrees to port.
 Her port boiler was submerged, but her starboard boiler remained above water and continued to provide steam for her pumps and electric lighting.
 The tug Howard Smith rescued 36 members of her crew.
 10 men stayed aboard River Burnett to work her pumps and starboard boiler try to keep her stern afloat.

 The ship quickly became a public spectacle.
 The cars of thousands of sightseers congested roads around Frankston, Mornington and Mount Eliza.